c4s4/neon/doc/usermanual.md

   These YAML files must be maps with string keys.
 This might be a string or a list of strings.
 - **environment** is a map that defines environment for all executed commands.
+  Environment variables set to empty strings will be unset.
 - **targets** is a map for targets of the build files.
 This is a map with string keys.